Harshil-18-byte/Chess/ARCHITECTURE.md

   TrackB --> S
 ```

+### The Two-Channel Separation Policy

+To support ephemeral multiplayer rendering (such as live opponent drag preview) without compromising the transactional integrity of the match, the architecture enforces a strict two-channel separation:

+#### Channel 1: Authoritative Move State (Firestore)
+- **Transport**: Cloud Firestore `matches/{id}` documents and `moves` subcollections.
+- **Rules**: Mutated exclusively via `executeMoveTransaction()`.
+Writes are validated, rate-limited, and arbitrate clock state.
+- **Impact**: Changes `currentFen`, `activeTurn`, `clocks`, and `MatchStatus`.
+This is the ONLY channel that has authority over the game.

+#### Channel 2: Ephemeral Drag-Position Stream (Firebase Realtime Database)
+- **Transport**: Firebase Realtime Database at `liveDrag/{matchId}`.
+- **Rules**: High-frequency (~20Hz), unvalidated, last-write-wins data.
+Exists solely to broadcast the dragging player's pointer position.
+- **Impact**: Purely visual.
+Drives "ghost piece" rendering on the observing client.
+No security rule, Cloud Function, or client code may *ever* read this channel as input to move validation, anti-cheat heurists, or clock calculation.
+- **Why RTDB?**: Firestore's document-write pricing and transaction model are the wrong fit for 15-20 writes/sec per client.
+RTDB provides the required low latency without the massive document-write costs, keeping the ephemeral data logically and physically disjoint from the authoritative data.

+#### Channel 3: Push Notification Re-Engagement (FCM)
+- **Transport**: Firebase Cloud Messaging, triggered by Cloud Functions (`sendTurnNotification.ts`, `sendMatchEventNotification.ts`).
+- **Rules**: Only triggered when authoritative state changes (e.g., activeTurn flips) AND the target player is not actively viewing the match (presence suppression via RTDB).
+- **Impact**: Strictly an attention/re-engagement mechanism.
+Push notifications NEVER carry authoritative game state.
+Upon tapping a notification, the app deep-links to the match and forces a resync via Channel 1.

 ### Native Stockfish Isolate Architecture

 To prevent micro-stutters during deep engine searches (up to 20 plies), Stockfish runs in a dedicated background isolate: